ilent2/otslm/docs/Advanced-Beams.rst

 amplitude is fairly low, so we expect there to be a significant amount of light left in the zero order.
 We can shift our LG beam away from the zero order light using a linear diffraction grating.
-There are also artifacts from the hard edges of the square (diamond) shaped pixels, to avoid these artefacts we rotate the linear grating.
+There are also artefacts from the hard edges of the square (diamond) shaped pixels, to avoid these artefacts we rotate the linear grating.

 .. code:: matlab